swaptacular/swpt_accounts/protocol.rst

   the correct order of changes, even if they occured in a very short period of time.
-When considering two events, the `change_ts`s must be compared first, and only if they are equal, the `change_seqnum`s must be compared as well (care should be taken to correctly deal with the possible 32-bit integer wrapping).
+When considering two events, the `change_ts`s must be compared first, and only if they are equal, the `change_seqnum`s must be compared as well (care has to be taken to correctly deal with the possible 32-bit integer wrapping).

 * `principal` is the owed amount, without the interest.
 (Can be